ubccr/xdmod-ondemand/11.0/upgrade.md

 General Upgrade Notes
 ---------------------

-The XDMoD OnDemand module should be upgraded at the same time as the main Open XDMoD software.
-The upgrade procedure is documented on the [XDMoD upgrade page](https://open.xdmod.org/upgrade.html).
-Downloads of RPMs and source packages for the XDMoD OnDemand module are available from [GitHub][github-latest-release].
+The OnDemand module for Open XDMoD should be upgraded at the same time as the main Open XDMoD software.
+The upgrade procedure is documented on the [Open XDMoD upgrade page](https://open.xdmod.org/upgrade.html).
+Downloads of RPMs and source packages for the OnDemand module for Open XDMoD are available from [GitHub][github-release].

-Additional 11.0.0 Upgrade Notes
+11.0.0 Upgrade Notes
 -------------------

-Open XDMoD 11.0.0 fundamentally changes how page loads, sessions, and applications are counted and categorized, as described in detail in the sections below.
+Open XDMoD 11.0.0 fundamentally changes how page impressions, sessions, and applications are counted and categorized, as described in detail in the sections below.
 The changes only apply to newly ingested Open OnDemand web server logs after upgrading to 11.0.0.
 If you have already ingested logs with a